cbeck88/Wesnoth_MCLP_AI/README.md

-I am not going to fuss with required versions in the SConstruct script, because scons is something of a mystery to me and I don't want to mess around with it
+I am not going to fuss with required versions in the SConstruct script, because scons is something of a mystery to me and I don't want to mess around with it.